Going to Egypt solo? Joining our magical trip to Egypt? You’re in the right place.

 In this article you will find travel tips for traveling to Egypt, especially as a solo woman, fun facts, movies and shows about the country, books you can read to go deeper into the culture, and so much more.

-Be prepared for your trip with our Egypt travel tips and get ready for a fabulous trip!
+Be prepared for your trip with our Egypt travel tips and our packing list here, and get ready for a fabulous trip!

 A brief history of Egypt